-When you are 55+ years old, the best option is typically a full SMAS facelift.
+When you are 50+ years old, the best option is typically a deep plane facelift.
 This type of facelift targets the muscles that support your face and neck to create a youthful tautness to your skin.

 After a certain age, men and women often become unhappy with the look of their neck.
 In many cases, a neck lift can be just as beneficial as a facelift or serve a perfect compliment to the procedure.

 Not sure if you are ready for a facelift?
-Visit the Dr Turner at his Northern Beaches or North Sydney clinic to have a one-on-one chat.
+Visit the Dr Turner at his Sydney Bondi Junction or Manly clinic to have a one-on-one chat.
 He will give you a full facial assessment, listen to your concerns, and create a customised treatment plan that best meets your needs.

 How to Decide the Best Time for a Face Lift

 There is an incredible array of anti-ageing options out there.
-From creams and lotions to face lifts and Botox, we have more choices today than ever before.
+From creams and lotions to face lifts, we have more choices today than ever before.
 Best of all, these treatments are more effective than we could have imagined just ten years ago.

 Forget everything that you think you may know about face lifts!
-Today’s procedures are totally safe and amazingly natural looking.
+Today’s procedures are safe and creating a natural look.
 They are not just for women of a certain age either.
 Face lifts can be a good option for men and women at anytime after 40.
 There are a range of different types of face lifts as well other complimentary procedures that can treat a wide array of signs of ageing.